syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-PDF-Layers.md

 ## Toggling the visibility of the group of layers

-To toggle the visibility of a group of PDF layers, click on the eye icon associated with the parent layer in the layers pane.
+To toggle the visibility of a group of PDF layers, click the eye icon associated with parent layer in the layers pane.

 ![](Layers_images/Layers_img2.png)

 ## Disabling the layers

-You can disable the display of the layers present in PDF document by setting the EnableLayers property to false.
-The following code example illustrates the same.
+You can disable the display of the layers present in the PDF document by setting the EnableLayers property to false.
+Refer to the following code example.

 {% tabs %}
 {% highlight C# %}